zuplo/docs/docs/handlers/url-rewrite.md

 - `e`: An alias to `encodeURIComponent` to help keep urls more readable.
 Can be used like `${e(params.productId)}`

 ### Example Values

+A few examples of the values of various substitutions.

 - `${headers.get("content-type")}` - `"application/json"`
 - `${host}` - `"example.com:8080"`